|

 (Tour: 1965-1969)

-Mark has punted a football over 80 yards and was invited
+Mark has punted a football over 80 yards and was invited to

-a high-school teacher in California. |
+teacher in California. |

 |